• Skip to primary navigation

 This recipe is such a fun way to make a sandwich without bread.

-As many of you know, since my (now 18-year-old!
-GASP!) son has Celiac Disease, I'm always trying to come up with new, awesome gluten-free recipes.
+As many of you know, since one of my sons has Celiac Disease, I'm always trying to come up with new, awesome gluten-free recipes.
+This Bell Pepper Sandwich is exactly that.

 Bell pepper is the "bread," and it's delicious with the nut-like flavor of the Gruyère — melting beneath a slightly sweet slice of ham, peppery arugula, and tangy mustard.